Monday, December 20, 2010

 DRAWING OF PROJECTIONS OR VIEWS ORTHOGRAPHIC PROJECTION IN FIRST ANGLE

-Principles of Orthographic Projections – Conventions – First and Third Angle, Projections of
+PROJECTION: Principles of Orthographic Projections – Conventions – First and Third Angle, Projections of

 Points and Lines inclined to both planes, True lengths, traces.